EverydayDesignStudio/capra/README.md

 | 💚 solid           | Powerbooster      | Batteries fully charged |
 | 🔴 solid           | Powerbooster      | Batteries low           |
 | 🧡 solid           | Powerbooster      | Batteries charging      |

+### Remote Connection
+There is a RealVNC Capra group for connecting to both the Collector and Explorer remotely.
+Login details can be found in the Dropbox.

 ## Explorer (Projector unit)
 The Explorers functionality is twofold: